NCalleja/Travelling-Salesmen-Problem/README.md

-# Traveling-Salesmen-Problem
+# Travelling-Salesmen-Problem
-This is my attempt to get the best estimate for "The Traveling Salesmen Problem"
+This is my attempt to get the best estimate for "The Travelling Salesmen Problem"

-- We will be using multiple Algorithms to do the Traveling Salesmen Problem.
+- We will be using multiple Algorithms to do the Travelling Salesmen Problem.
 - For each Algorithm we'll keep track of the total amount of tours tested, as well as the runtime.
 - Report the Shortest tour and graph it.
 (For each Algorithm)